All Episodes

 Brit, those are the most negative numbers since a couple of months after Obama took office during the very depth, the low point of the recession.

-Uh what does all this mean?
+What does all this mean?

 People's feelings about the economy, despite declining unemployment, despite the fact that there is now steady growth, have not improved.

-And when the conventional wisdom in Washington settles as it seemed to recently on the idea that the president is a sure bet for re-election, I think it's upside down.
+And when the conventional wisdom in Washington settles, as it seemed to recently, on the idea that the president is a sure bet for re-election, I think it's upside down.

 If the election were held today, in my view, Barack Obama would lose.

-He might lose big.
+He would lose big.

 Obviously, he's got some time.